What Is the Most Expensive Gemstone in the World?

-Contrary to popular belief, the white diamond is not always the most expensive gemstone.
-Certain Burmese rubies or Kashmir sapphires command prices well above it per carat.
-The value of a stone depends on a precise combination of criteria — colour, origin, rarity, treatments — which Maison Bonnot Paris guides you through in this article.
+Contrary to popular belief, the white diamond is not always the most costly gemstone.
+Certain Burmese rubies or Kashmir sapphires command prices far exceeding those of diamonds per carat.
+The value of a stone depends on a precise combination of criteria — colour, origin, rarity, treatments — which Maison Bonnot Paris explains in this guide.

 The price of a precious stone per carat can range from a few hundred to several million euros depending on quality.
-Below are the four great gemstones ranked by their peak value potential.
+Below are the four great gemstones ranked by their maximum value potential.

-The white diamond is modest in price compared to its coloured counterparts.
-Pink, blue and red diamonds rank among the most expensive stones ever sold at the great auction houses.
+The white diamond is affordable compared to its coloured counterparts.
+Pink, blue and red diamonds rank among the most expensive stones ever sold at the world's leading auction houses.

-The untreated Colombian emerald in muzo green reaches the very heights among green gemstones.
-Its warm, luminous colour remains unrivalled in the mineral world.
+The untreated Colombian emerald, in "muzo green" colour, reaches the pinnacle among green gemstones.
+Its warm, luminous colour remains unrivalled in the mineral kingdom.

-The ruby is, carat for carat, the precious stone most likely to reach record-breaking prices.
-Its exceptional value rests on a unique combination of factors: absolute rarity, unrivalled colour and a history spanning millennia.
+The ruby is, carat for carat, the precious stone most likely to reach record prices.
+Its exceptional value stems from a unique confluence of factors: absolute rarity, incomparable colour and a millennia-old history.

-The world benchmark colour is "pigeon blood" — a vivid, slightly bluish red evoking the blood of a pigeon.
-This precise term, now certified by gemmological laboratories, designates rubies from Burma (Mogok) of flawless saturation and brilliance.
-Their natural fluorescence under sunlight intensifies their radiance further, creating an inner glow that no other stone can replicate.
+The world reference colour is "pigeon blood" — a vivid, slightly bluish red evoking the blood of a pigeon.
+This precise term, now certified by gemmological laboratories, designates rubies from Burma (Mogok) of irreproachable saturation and luminosity.
+Their natural fluorescence under sunlight further intensifies their brilliance, creating an inner glow that no other stone can replicate.

-Fine untreated rubies above 3 carats are so rare that they trade almost exclusively between private collectors and the great auction houses.
-In more accessible jewellery, a beautiful ruby of 0.80 to 1.50 carats already offers extraordinary colour and presence for a truly singular engagement ring.
+Fine untreated rubies of more than 3 carats are so rare that they are traded almost exclusively between private collectors and the great auction houses.
+In accessible jewellery, a beautiful ruby of 0.80 to 1.50 carats already offers extraordinary colour and presence for a unique ruby engagement ring.

-The "Sunrise Ruby", an untreated Burmese ruby of 25.59 carats, was sold at Sotheby's in 2015 for more than 28 million euros — equivalent to over 1 million euros per carat.
+The "Sunrise Ruby", an untreated Burmese ruby of 25.59 carats, was sold for more than 28 million euros at Sotheby's in 2015 — over 1 million euros per carat.
 It remains one of the most expensive coloured stones ever sold at auction.

-The white diamond remains the most popular precious stone for engagement rings, yet its price per carat is far from the highest among gemstones.
-A D-IF white diamond (colourless, inclusion-free) of 1 carat is valued between 8,000 and 15,000 € — whereas a ruby or Kashmir sapphire of the same weight can be worth ten to a hundred times more.
+The white diamond remains the most popular precious stone for engagement rings, yet its per-carat value is far from the highest among gemstones.
+A white D-IF diamond (colourless, inclusion-free) of 1 carat is worth between 8,000 and 15,000 € — whereas a ruby or Kashmir sapphire of the same weight can be worth ten to one hundred times more.

-It is through its coloured varieties — known as "fancy diamonds" — that the diamond reclaims its place among the world's most precious gems.
+It is with its coloured varieties — known as "fancy diamonds" — that the diamond reclaims its place among the world's most expensive gemstones.
 Pink diamonds, sourced principally from the Argyle mine (Australia, closed in 2020), have become exceptionally rare.
-Blue diamonds, whose colour owes to the presence of boron, rank among the most coveted stones in the world.
+Blue diamonds, whose colour is caused by the presence of boron, rank among the most coveted stones in the world.

 |---|---|---|---|